 There are byelaws about the hours that children in compulsory education can work and what they are allowed to do.
 Compulsory education for children ends on the last Friday in June of Year 11.

 The employer needs to apply for a permit for the employment of children, from the local education authority in whose area the employment takes place.
-An application form can be obtained from schools, or download the form here on the right.
+An application form can be obtained from schools, or download the form (see right).

 Child performance licences